vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 of my upcoming blood test, so I wanted to do strength exercises at least once to confirm my strength levels were intact and do a little bit of reinforcement so that I don't lose my strength too much.

+## 2024-09-02 and 2024-09-03: break from exercises for blood tests

+For my [2024-09-03 blood tests](2024-09-03-blood-tests.md), I took a break from all exercise on 2024-09-02 and 2024-09-03.
+On 2024-09-02, I stayed home except for brief laundry trips within the building.
+On 2024-09-03, I went for the blood test and then for quick shopping.

+## 2024-09-04: resumption of some exercises

+I resumed breath holds, standing-on-one-leg-with-eyes-closed, and jogging on 2024-09-04.
+For jogging, due to the heat and some fatigue, I only did the minimum 1.4 miles out of 2 miles.

+I continued to refrain from hand gripper exercises and strength exercises.